rftheisen/rftheisen.github.io/README.md

 ### [Virtualization - a computer inside a computer's computer](https://rftheisen.github.io/Virtualization/virtualization)

 # Learning Goals for the rest of 2020
-    1. Pass CEH by May 15th *Scheduled*
+    1. Pass CEH by June1st *Scheduled*
     2. Pass OSCP *Paid for and scheduled class start day for June21st*
     3. Finish Cisco CCNA video series on YouTube by July 1st
     4. Pass CCNP Enterprise Core by December 11th